Pirussa/lei-22-s2-1da-g02/docs/SprintB/US003/US003_RegisterASNSUser.md

 ### 1.3.
 Acceptance Criteria

-*AC1:* The SNS user must become a system user.
+* **AC1:** The SNS user must become a system user.
+* **AC1:** All required fields must be filled in.
+* **AC3:** When creating a user with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.

 ### 1.4.
 Found out Dependencies

-No dependencies were found.
+* There is a dependency to "US010 Register a new Employee" since at least one receptinist must exist to register a new user.

 ### 1.5 Input and Output Data